Benefits of WebDAV:

 - Can be enabled for all users of an organization or per user.

-- In the Accounts page, find the appropriate user account, and click Edit.
-The Account Settings page displays.
+- In the Accounts page, find the appropriate user account, and click Edit Account.

-- In the Account Settings page, click the WebDAV Access checkbox.
+- In the Account Settings page, confirm that the box is checked.

 - In the Map Network Drive dialog box, configure the appropriate drive and folder: